dylan-foundry/dylanfoundry.org/content/2013-12-eliminating-copies-in-c-ffi.rst

 ``primitive-string-as-raw`` gives us access to the raw internal storage of a ``<byte-string>`` which is guaranteed to be NULL terminated.

-However, this doesn't give us a solution for other byte container types, so we'll move along without going through all of the details.
+However, this doesn't solve our problem as it doesn't provide us with an answer for other byte container types, so we'll move along without going through all of the details.

 An Excursion Into Run-time Representations
 ==========================================